Toooomey/primal-gym/README.md

 - I want to find information about the facilties offered.
     > New visitors can see on the main page the selection of facilities offered such as weightlifting, fitness, crossfit and yoga.

-- I would like to contact with a diet coach to change my eating habits and start healthy lifestyle.
+- I want to find out what time classes are available.
-    > User can find a contact form in contact page.
-Alternatively can use an email.
-Email address if located in a footer the bottom of each page.
+    > New visitors can find class timetables on the classes page.

-- I want to join in a fitness group with professional trainer, to find motivation and spend time actively.
+- I want to find out the location of gym.
-    > Brief class description of fitness group classes can be find on the home page below career path section.
-Offer site provides more detailed description.
-Frome there user can click contact us button and send a message to the traier.
+    > New visitors can find the address and a map detailing the location of the gym on the contact page.

 ### As a returning visitor:
 - I need to contact my diet coach to reschedule my meeting.